Skip to Content

 Perhaps a liberal sprinkling of coffee grounds on pesky weeds is just what you need to give them the boot.
 Or try boiling them to make a concentrated weed-killing spray.

-I’m sure by now you are a little disheartened by the news that coffee isn’t the best thing to give you a pest-free garden with a bigger yield.
+I’m sure by now you are a little disheartened with the news that coffee isn’t the best thing to give you a pest-free garden with a bigger yield.
 Maybe you are even nervously eyeing that pile of coffee grounds you dumped in the compost bin.

 You’re probably thinking, “What the heck am I going to do with all of those spent coffee grounds now?”